All Episodes

 We deserve this to happen.

-She said, This is great.
+She said, this is great.

 This sounds like you wrote this speech.

-This sounds like you giving the speech, and I was going rah-rah, that's exactly right.
+This sounds like you giving the speech.

 Yeah, I mean, and it's about time.